Thursday, 9 August 2018

 They are all fascinating things that have caught my eye and make me marvel again and again at the beauty of the natural world.
 Give me a flower over a cathedral any day!

-Judging by the hip I think this is a Japanese rose.
-But it’s the ‘bee’ that’s caught my eye.
+Pretty rose but it was the Hover fly that caught my eye.
 Peer into flowers and you never know what you’ll find.

-You may not want these in your vege patch but it’s all about maintaining the balance in the food chain.
-And they kept communities alive at times of hardship and famon.
+You may not want these in your vege patch but it is all about maintaining a balance in the food chain.

 Tiny shards of light from the water droplets captured by this spiders web sent me back for my ‘camera’

-Ah fungi, my favourite.
-Nature’s most efficient recycler.
-And just look at the range of wonderful textures
+Fungi, Nature’s most efficient recycler.
+And just look at the range of wonderful bark textures

 No comments: